EllenB/better-geo-python/chapters/01_set_up.md

 ### Github

 First you need to sign up for an account in Github.
+Navigate to the following website and sign up:

 Download git bash from this link: https://www.git-scm.com/downloads